xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/service_php.md

   ![templates.png]({{site.baseurl}}/attachments/ref_5Br376jE/templates.png)
 * **My Addons** (opened by default by a click from the Admin area) : This section displays all addons installed in your store, both enabled and disbled, including any custom addons ordered with [X-Cart WebDev](https://www.x-cart.com/ecommerce-development-services.html "Upgrade System Screen").
   ![my-addons.png]({{site.baseurl}}/attachments/ref_5Br376jE/my-addons.png)
-* **Purchases** : This section contains a list of purchased addons with a possibility to install or activate them.
+* **Purchases** : This section contains a list of purchased addons with a possibility to install them.
   ![purchases.png]({{site.baseurl}}/attachments/ref_5Br376jE/purchases.png)
 * **Updates & Upgrades** : This section displays the minor and major upgrades available for the software core and addons.
   ![updates-available.png]({{site.baseurl}}/attachments/ref_5Br376jE/updates-available.png)